pauldmccarthy/fsleyes/userdoc/overview.rst

 Conceptually, a *view* (e.g. an :ref:`orthographic
 <ortho_lightbox_views_ortho>` or :ref:`time series <plot_views_timeseries>`
-panel) displays the data in some way, and a *control* (e.g. an :ref:`overlay toolbar <todo>` or :ref:`atlas panel <todo>`) allows you to manipulate that view.
-Views are top-level panels, whereas controls are embedded within a single view.
+panel) displays the data in some way, and a *control* (e.g. an :ref:`overlay display toolbar <overlays_overlay_display_toolbar>` or :ref:`atlas panel
+<todo>`) allows you to manipulate that view.
+Views are top-level panels,
+whereas controls are embedded within a single view.

 All available views are listed in the *View* menu: